Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - Added engine-facing `ISessionTransport` and made `AxiomSessionEndpoint` the first in-process transport implementation
 - Added `AxiomRemoteViewportDevClient` as a transport-subscriber harness that receives authoritative events and writes client-received frames to disk
 - Added `AxiomRemoteViewportServer` as the first real browser-facing remote viewport prototype, first using HTTP plus image polling and now using WebSocket plus JPEG frame push
+- Added engine-owned encoded-video packet types plus `IVideoEncoder` and extended `AxiomSessionEndpoint` so encoded packets can flow beside raw viewport frames
+- Added a macOS-first `VideoToolbox` H.264 encoder path for headless remote-viewport bring-up
+- Added H.264 diagnostics to `AxiomRemoteViewportServer` through `/h264` and `/h264/metadata` while keeping the temporary browser UI on the existing JPEG path
 - The WebSocket plus JPEG slice improves the prototype substantially, but it is still too choppy for the target remote-editor experience
-- WebRTC plus H.264 is now the highest-priority next transport step
+- WebRTC hookup for the new H.264 path is now the highest-priority next transport step
 - The long-lived browser editor UI should move into a root-level `EditorFrontend` workspace using React, Next.js, and Tailwind CSS instead of continuing to grow only inside the temporary localhost prototype

 ## 1. Executive Summary